-We all know there are some things in life we cannot control—the weather, sunrise, sunset, or the cycles of nature.
+We all know there are some things in life we cannot control—the weather, sunrise, sunset, and nature’s cycles.
 There are also some things we do without even realizing it—breathing, blinking our eyes, and swallowing.
-Yet, from nature to biology every action has a purpose and an order.
+Yet, from nature to biology, every action has a purpose and an order.

 The virtue of orderliness enables us to bring order into our lives.
 Jesus told us that a good tree bears good fruit (Mt.
 7:18).
 This same truth applies to orderliness.
 How we order our exterior life can also reflect our interior life.
 For example, a daily routine and uncluttered life provide inner calmness and harmony.
 So, for this week, let’s take this virtue challenge: